erickguerra2/command-line-clue/game/notebook.md

 *Use this space to record your findings and deductions...*

 Location of the crime is still unknown - the room must have been empty when it happened...

+Pistas:
+Go back and check the gazebo in the park